Al-Ghoul/NixDev-Environments/README.md

 ### Templates

-for example to get a template from a vcs you can run the following:
+For example to get a template from a vcs (github in this context) you can run the following:

 ```bash
 nix flake init --template "github:<username>/<repository_name>#<template_name>"
 ```

-replacing `username`, `repository_name` and `template` accordingly; For example to get an identical, reproducible environment/template for c/cpp development as mine you can run the following:
+replacing `username`, `repository_name` and `template_name` accordingly; For example to get an identical, reproducible environment/template for c/cpp development as mine you can run the following:

 ```bash